 (3) For the purposes of this Act, evidence that a person was on licensed premises or took liquor from licensed premises at a time when the licensee was not authorised to sell liquor to that person shall, in any proceedings relating to an offence under this Act, be evidence that the person was there for the purpose of purchasing or consuming liquor without proof of actual purchase or consumption and the burden of proving that this section was not contravened shall be upon that person.

 [Section 111 amended by No. 12 of 1998 s.
-77.]
+77; No. 73 of 2006 s.
+110.]

 112. Application of sections 109, 110 and 111